ibbysalam/owid-covid-eda/README.md

 ## SQL View Setup

-To simplify querying, we've created a **SQL view** that selects only the relevant columns you'll need for your analysis.
+To simplify querying, I've created a **SQL view** that selects only the relevant columns you'll need for your analysis.

 > 📄 You'll find this view inside the `sql/` folder of this repository as: